darrenmeehan/drn-ie/README.md

 # About

-The site is generated using [Hugo](https://gohugo.io/) and is currently hosted on AWS Cloudfront.
+The site is generated using [Zola](https://getzola.org) and is currently hosted on Cloudflare Pages.

-# TODO

-- Add IaC for the Route53
-- Add IaC for the S3 and AWS Cloudfront configuration
-- Add GitHub actions for regenerating content on push